-- 1. The Asia Young Designer Awards, or AYDA, is an extension of NIPSEA Management Company Pte.
-Ltd. (Subsidiary of Nippon Paint Holdings Co.).
-It is NIPSEA's inclusive business arm promoting its education initiatives where it serves as a competition and awards recognition platform for architectural and interior design students in Asia. - 2.
-The Design Discovery Programme at Harvard University's Graduate School of Design (Harvard GSD) is NOT a sponsor, contributor and/or a partner of AYDA or NIPSEA, its organisers and/or its associated affiliates. - 3.
-Acceptance into the Harvard GSD is subjected to Terms & Acceptance determined in entirety and solely by the Harvard GSD's Admission Authorities and/or its faculties. - 4.
-Any and/or all decisions on entry acceptance and/or non-acceptance to its programmes decided by the Harvard GSD is final.
-Responses and/or reasons may or may not be offered at the sole discretion of the Harvard GSD. - 5.
-The Asia Young Designer Awards and/or its associated organisers, partners, agencies, sponsors and/or its employees will not be held responsible for non-acceptance of the winner(s) of AYDA due to circumstances that are not within its control and/or scope of authorisation; for whatever reason, whatsoever.
+- 1. The Asia Young Designer Awards, or AYDA Awards, is an extension of Nippon Paint Holdings Singapore Pte Ltd (NIPSEA Group).
+It is NIPSEA's inclusive business arm promoting its education initiatives where it serves as a competition and awards recognition platform for architectural and interior design students globally. - 2.
+The Design Discovery Program at Harvard University's Graduate School of Design (Harvard GSD) is NOT a sponsor, contributor and/or a partner of AYDA Awards or NIPSEA, its organisers and/or its associated affiliates. - 3.
+Acceptance into the Harvard GSD is subject to Terms & Acceptance determined in entirety and solely by the Harvard GSD's Admission Authorities and/or its faculties.

+- 4. Any and/or all decisions on entry acceptance and/or non-acceptance to its programs decided by the Harvard GSD is final.
+Responses and/or reasons may or may not be offered at the sole discretion of the Harvard GSD.
+AYDA Awards and/or its associated organisers, partners, agencies, sponsors and/or its employees will not - 5. be held responsible for non-acceptance of the winner(s) of AYDA Awards due to circumstances that are not within its control and/or scope of authorisation; for whatever reason, whatsoever.

-6. The Asia Young Designer Awards, its associated organisers and/or its employees will endeavour to assist the winner(s) to submit and provide additional information within its scope to support their application towards the Design Discovery Programme at Harvard GSD.
+AYDA Awards, its associated organisers and/or its employees will endeavour to assist the winner(s) to submit